jundalisay/superb/content/en/research/machiavelli/prince/chapter-09.md

-+++
+---
+title: "The Constitutional Principality"
+heading: "Chapter 9"
+author: "Niccolo Machiavelli"
-title= "The Constitutional Principality" heading= "Chapter 9" date= 2021-09-25 author= "Niccolo Machiavelli" description= "A 'constitutional principality' emerges when a leading citizen becomes the prince by the favour of his fellow citizens and not by wickedness or violence" image= "/covers/prince.png" linkb= "/research/machiavelli/prince/chapter-08" linkbtext= "Chapter 8" linkf= "/research/machiavelli/prince/chapter-10" linkftext= "Chapter 10" icon = "/icons/mach.jpg"
+description: "A 'constitutional principality' emerges when a leading citizen becomes the prince by the favour of his fellow citizens and not by wickedness or violence"
-+++
+date: 2021-09-18
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 A "constitutional principality" emerges when a leading citizen becomes the prince by the favour of his fellow citizens and not by wickedness or violence.